 Summary: Customer firms selectively publicize ties with green suppliers while hiding less sustainable ones, undermining supply chain green transition by limiting their potential to improve suppliers’ environmental performance.

--with Chunxiao Lu (Melbourne) and Yuyang Zhang (Melbourne)
+-with Chunxiao Lu (Canterbury) and Yuyang Zhang (USYD)

 Summary: Long-horizon investors seek exposure to environmental regulatory risk while short-horizon investors avoid it, and their opposing responses offset in their impact on stock prices.